Azel4231/clojure-quotes/generated.md

 [https://youtu.be/VSdnJDO-xdg?t=1340](https://youtu.be/VSdnJDO-xdg?t=1340)
 - "And I said...
 Well I can't repeat it, but I was very unhappy.
 Basically something to the effect of 'I have been wasting my time and my career, doing what I've been doing.
 And need to do something, I need to change what I'm doing.
 Because I'm wasting my time, I'm wasting my life doing it this way.'" - Rich Hickey
 [https://youtu.be/VSdnJDO-xdg?t=1353](https://youtu.be/VSdnJDO-xdg?t=1353)
-- "Easyness will eventually slow you down" - Rich Hickey [https://www.infoq.com/presentations/Simple-Made-Easy](https://www.infoq.com/presentations/Simple-Made-Easy) (17:15)
+- "Easiness will eventually slow you down" - Rich Hickey [https://www.infoq.com/presentations/Simple-Made-Easy](https://www.infoq.com/presentations/Simple-Made-Easy) (17:15)

 - "This is the 'Information non-problem': Information is simple.
 This is a problem we create for ourselves.
 Because we ruin it by wrapping it in classes." - Rich Hickey